 4 Reasons Why You SHOULDN'T Hire Your Friend or Family to Shoot Your Wedding

 "Thank you, but our friend/family member has just offered to shoot for us so we're going to go with them".
-It's hard to compete with family or friends so we don't generally put up a fuss, and we're sure that many couples have their list of reasons for asking or allowing them to do it, but in all honesty it can be frustrating for not only us, but photographers in general, to hear time and time again.
+It's hard to compete with family or friends so we don't generally put up a fuss, and we're sure that many couples have their list of reasons for asking or allowing them to do it, but in all honesty it can be frustrating for not only us, but photographers in general, to hear this time and time again.

 After receiving our most recent "our friend is going to shoot for us" email we decided to sit down and talk about it.
 Out of that conversation came these 4 top reasons on why you shouldn't hire your friend or family to shoot your wedding for you- continue reading below for more!